Category: Her Space

 When we see women pursue a man who appears to be solo, it’s usually because he’s confidently leading a life of FREEDOM.

-He’s doing whatever he wants, whenever he wants, however he wants.
+He’s doing what he wants, when he wants, however he wants.

 He doesn’t hold back because of fear.